darrenks/atlas/docs/circular.md

     2 4 6
     3 6 9

-or even shorter by pushing and popping the 1,2,3
+or even shorter by saving the 1,2,3 to the next available var

-    1,2,3{.,*}
+    1,2,3{.,*a
     ──────────────────────────────────
     1 2 3
     2 4 6